How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 App Store Features

 Getting featured in the App Store or Google Play can be even more impactful than press coverage.
-Features appear at the top of the app store homepage or in curated collections, driving massive organic downloads.
-Apple and Google are selective about which apps they feature, prioritizing apps with beautiful design, novel features, and cultural relevance.
-However, your persistence can pay off, as Ania Wysocka discovered:
+While Apple and Google are selective about which apps they feature, your persistence can pay off, as Ania Wysocka discovered:

 5. Content Marketing